codeigniter4/CodeIgniter4/user_guide_src/source/libraries/localization.rst

     public $defaultLocale = 'en';

 The value can be any string that your application uses to manage text strings and other formats.
-It is recommended that a [BCP 47](http://www.rfc-editor.org/rfc/bcp/bcp47.txt) language code is used.
+It is recommended that a `BCP 47 <http://www.rfc-editor.org/rfc/bcp/bcp47.txt>`_ language code is used.
 This results in language codes like en-US for American English, or fr-FR, for French/France.
-A more readable introduction to this can be found on the [W3C's site](https://www.w3.org/International/articles/language-tags/).
+A more readable introduction to this can be found on the `W3C's site <https://www.w3.org/International/articles/language-tags/>`_.

 The system is smart enough to fallback to more generic language codes if an exact match cannot be found.
 If the locale code was set to **en_US** and we only have language files setup for **en**